 We intend to seek approval to market our product candidates in both the United States and in selected foreign jurisdictions.
 If we obtain approval in one or more foreign jurisdictions for our product candidates, we will be subject to rules and regulations in those jurisdictions.
 In some foreign countries, particularly those in the EU, the pricing of drugs is subject to governmental control and other market regulations which could put pressure on the pricing and usage of our product candidates.
-From January 2025, Regulation No 2021/2282 on Health Technology Assessment (HTA Regulation) will become applicable in the EU.
-The HTA Regulation intends to foster cooperation among EU member states in assessing health technologies and provide the basis for cooperation at EU level for joint clinical assessments.
 In these countries, pricing negotiations with governmental authorities can take considerable time after obtaining marketing approval of a product candidate.
 Furthermore, in many European countries (including the U.K.), effective access to the market depends on whether the product obtains a positive recommendation from the relevant health technology assessment body.
-In addition, market acceptance and sales of our product candidates will depend significantly on the availability of adequate coverage and reimbursement from third-party payors for our product candidates and may be affected by existing and future health care reform measures
+In addition, market acceptance and sales of our product candidates will depend significantly on the availability of adequate coverage and reimbursement from thirdparty payors for our product candidates and may be affected by existing and future health care reform measures.